samuel-lucas6/ChaCha20-BLAKE3/README.md

 // The message does not have to be a file byte[] message = File.ReadAllBytes(filePath);

-// The nonce can be random.
-Increment or randomly generate the nonce for each message encrypted using the same key byte[] nonce = SodiumCore.GetRandomBytes(XChaCha20BLAKE3.NonceSize);
+// The nonce can be a counter or randomly generated using a CSPRNG
+// Increment or randomly generate the nonce for each message encrypted using the same key byte[] nonce = SodiumCore.GetRandomBytes(XChaCha20BLAKE3.NonceSize);

-// The key can be random or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(XChaCha20BLAKE3.KeySize);
+// The key can be randomly generated using a CSPRNG or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(XChaCha20BLAKE3.KeySize);

 // The additional data can be null but is ideal for file headers, version numbers, timestamps, etc